MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-1.8.0/context-persistence.md

 Get-AzSubscription -SubscriptionName 'MySubscriptionName' | Set-AzContext -Name 'MyContextName'
 ```

-Or give the subscription name or ID and the tenant ID if required:
+Or give the subscription name or ID and the tenant ID if necessary:

 ```azurepowershell-interactive
 Set-AzContext -Name 'MyContextName' -Subscription 'MySubscriptionName' -Tenant '.......'